Guleh/predic-o-matic-Client/README.md

 # PredictOMatic

-This is the first version of the predict_o_matic web-application.
+This is the first version of the predict-o-matic web-application.
 The current version is private.<br>
 Predict-o-matic is a project which tries to generate predictions for the crypto currency market.
 These predictions are made using self-optimizing machine learning algorithms.
 The project is made for fun and is in no way intended to provide actual trading advice.